greatest-ape/aquatic/README.md

 path = '' # Path to text file with newline-delimited hex-encoded info hashes
 ```

-Some more documentation of configuration file values might be available under
+More documentation of configuration file values might be available under
 `src/lib/config.rs` in crates `aquatic_udp`, `aquatic_http`, `aquatic_ws`.

 ## Details on implementations